 - 1 15 ounce can diced tomatoes or 3 medium tomatoes (boil to remove skins and then chop and core)

 - 1 tsp piment d’Espelette

 - 1/2 tsp sweet smoked Spanish paprika

 - Heat oil in a large skillet over medium heat.

 - Add garlic, onion, and peppers and cook for about 5 minutes until onions and peppers are beginning to soften.

 - Add tomatoes, pimento d’Espelette and paprika, mix well and continue to cook over a medium heat about 5 minutes.

 - Season to taste with salt and pepper.

-- While vegetables are simmering scrambled eggs in a skillet with olive oil
+- While vegetables are simmering scramble eggs in a skillet with olive oil